YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 ```ocaml
 expr: LEVEL "expr1" [ ...
 ```
-where we have shown the entry name _expr_ and the position `LEVEL "expr1"`; the levels list is omitted.
+where we see the entry name _expr_ and the position `LEVEL "expr1"`.

 ### Local entry I: `ocanren_embedding`